 This Handbook provides guidance and advice on effectively delivering a full range of assistance to victims of trafficking – from the point of initial contact and screening to the social reintegration of the individuals concerned.

-For more than a decade, IOM has developed and maintained a standardized counter-trafficking data management tool, the Counter-Trafficking Module (CTM), which is the largest global database with primary data on victims of trafficking.
+For more than a decade, IOM has developed and maintained a standardized counter-trafficking data management tool, the IOM Global Human Trafficking Database, which is the largest global database with primary data on victims of trafficking.

 The Database facilitates the management of all IOM direct assistance, movement and reintegration processes through a centrally managed system, as well as mapping victims’ trafficking experiences.
 In return, the database strengthens research capacity and the understanding of the causes, processes, trends and consequences of trafficking.
 It serves

 as a knowledge bank from which statistics and detailed reports can be drawn, and information be provided for research, programme development and policy-making on counter-trafficking.

 In all cases, IOM ensures that no information which could compromise the privacy or identity of trafficked individuals is released: strict controls designed to ensure confidentiality